 6. Narrowband Wireless Ad-hoc Network Design.
 (Funded by ASELSAN 2009-2010) Design of a novel highly reliable and scalable wireless ad-hoc network protocol suite.

 7. Energy Efficient Wireless Mobile Networking Technologies to Enable Smart Infrastructures, IBM Faculty Award, 2010.

 Graduate courses at METU:

-EE531: Applied Probability: All first year graduate students in communication and networks are strongly recommended to take this course, which emphasizes useful models and results related to discrete stochastic processes that we use often in research.
+EE531: Applied Probability: All first year graduate students in communication and networks should take this course, which emphasizes useful models and results related to discrete stochastic processes that we often use in research.

 EE637: Digital Radio Communication.

 EE590: Graduate Seminar (a course about delivering effective technical presentations.)